alexandershov/goslow/README.md

 End of quick aside.

 You can add new endpoints to your personal domain by POSTing to *admin-5wx55yijr.goslow.link*

+Simple rule.
+Want an endpoint 5wx55yijr.goslow.link/your-path to respond with **your-response**?
+Post **your-response** to admin-5wx55yijr.goslow.link/your-path.

 Let's make the endpoint *5wx55yijr.goslow.link/another/* to respond to POST requests with **{"another": "response"}** and 3.4 seconds delay:
 ```shell